-Poke is one of the main dishes you’ll find in Hawaii.
-It’s usually made with ahi tuna, and the fish can be raw, cooked, or cubed.
-It’s rich and filled with flavorful ingredients such as sea salt, soy, sesame seeds and oil, limu seaweed, onions, and chili pepper.
-Some restaurants now serve it with pork or chicken instead of seafood.
-Ask, and the cook will make it just the way you want it.
+Poke is one of the main dishes you’ll find in Hawaii, and means “cut into chunks” in Hawaiian.
+It’s usually made with raw ahi tuna, marinated with flavorful ingredients such as sea salt, soy, sesame seeds and oil, limu seaweed, onions, and chili pepper.
+If you ask for a poke bowl, it will be served on a bed of warm rice.
+Some restaurants now offer tofu, pork or chicken instead of seafood.

 When it’s time for dessert, order Haupia.
 It’s a traditional Hawaiian treat, and therefore no surprise that it’s made from coconut.
 A coconut’s cream is mixed with arrowroot and baked in the ground.
 (Sometimes it’s baked with the main course at a luau.)
 These days, underground cooking is often left behind.
 In that case, the cream is boiled and arrowroot or corn starch is added to thicken the juice.
 Then it’s chilled.
 Imagine a soft ball of smooth coconut to finish a meal . . . heaven.